 A particularly special conversation took place with a man we called Officer Harris, our trusty school policeman.
 Officer Harris had come to my aid—and rescue—on many an occasion, in which a proper uniform, badge, and other symbols that tend to demand respect, were deemed necessary.
 Previously, I had had a mixed relationship with police officers, this was the first time in my life when one had become my peer and was on "my side".
 I never once saw Officer Harris misuse his power.
 He would take his time to speak with the students and always attempted to hear their side of the story.
 He kept calm and level-headed in very difficult situations.
 I was happy to communicate all of this to him and let him know that I admired the way he held his position of power.
 I told him that he was the first police officer I had ever been friends with, and that I respected him a great deal.
 I was not surprised to learn that this man had a deeply rooted spiritual life.
 This was another piece of my healing that I was blessed to have the opportunity to touch on.

 Getting sober, along with the unrivaled understanding that unaddressed inner-conflict is the cause of chronic pain, made confronting these issues at my place of employment inevitable.
 I am convinced that anyone who found themselves in my position, would also have to grapple with similar complications.
 You would be hard pressed to find anyone working in the school environment, who is not struggling with varying degrees of addiction, mental illness, or chronic pain; the trouble is that they often go unrecognized as such, and moreover, are not thought to have any connection to what is going on within the lives of the folks experiencing them.
 As soon as drinks with coworkers and friends after work was no longer a possibility, there was no way to escape the reality I was inhabiting.
-I thought, "the only reason anyone can handle this bullshit, is because when they get home they can have a drink."
+I thought, "the only reason anyone can handle this bullshit is because when they get home they can have a drink."
 But even that is too simplistic, because alcohol isn't everyone's preferred form of distraction.
-Some will go home and soothe themselves with some delicious snacks (perhaps a plump peanut butter and jelly sandwich), some will numb out with the tube or facebook, some will immerse themselves in fantasizing about their next big purchase, while others will spend their time off fixating on whatever distressing symptom their body happens to be presenting them with at the time.
-Maybe we will save the sex and lust talk for another time...
-I myself needed a special concoction of all of these to keep my demons at bay.
-When I became bored and dissatisfied with this way of living, the skeletons stood right up and started walking out of the closet.
-If it sounds brutal, that's because it is.
-If it seems okay, that is because most of us spend the majority of our time occupying the gray area in which our addictions have not yet completely ruined our lives.
-We can continue on another day...
+Some of us will go home and soothe ourselves with some delicious snacks (perhaps a plump peanut butter and jelly sandwich), some of us will numb out with the tube or facebook, some of us will immerse ourselves in fantasizing about our next big purchase, while others of us will spend our time off fixating on whatever distressing symptom our body happens to be presenting us with at the time.
+Maybe we will save the sex and lust talk for another time… I am making a clear point here of saying “us”, rather than “you” or "them”, because I am under no illusion that I myself am exempt from these sort of unconscious behaviors, afterall, the only person's unconsciousness that I can be completely sure of is my own.
+I am also not necessarily saying that they are even “bad”.
+They just are.
+They are the ways in which we can shield ourselves from overwhelming emotions and challenging aspects of our reality, and really, we may as well enjoy them while they are still hanging around.
+It reminds me of a discussion Yogananda once had with one of his western followers.
+This westerner poses a question to Yogananda along the lines of, “will I have to give up all my earthly pleasures in order to pursue this path of yoga?”
+Yogananda responds with several questions, prompting a back and forth with his student.

 It was another wet, cold, wintery Idaho day, that I found myself back out on the same walk Jane and I had taken during my lunch break countless times over the years.
 A pretty walk, through a park, next to an "Indian Creek", and paralleled by a set of old Union-Pacific train tracks, that were still in frequent use.
 The tracks were so close that when the trains would come roaring by, I would have to plug my ears to ease the sound of the blaring air horn, which proved to be too much to handle on most days.
 I had made my peace with everyone at the school, and was now faced with the awkward remainder of days I had signed myself up for.
 I had so thoroughly shaken things up as of late, that my internal compass and coordinates were completely blown askew, I barely knew where the fuck I was anymore—although I knew the place like the back of my hand.
 It was as if in an instant what had once been home, was now unknown and foreign territory.
 But, I still had unfinished time to serve on account of my self-given sentence.